 Language-learning in primary schools from 2014

-From September 2014, all maintained primary schools will have to teach a foreign language in Key Stage 2.
+Since September 2014 all maintained primary schools have taught a foreign language in Key Stage 2.
 ‘Learning a language at this stage can make a real difference to children’s futures, and open their hearts and minds to other cultures,’ says Bernardette Holmes, chair of the primary special interest group at the Association for Language Learning.

 Linguistically, starting to learn languages early gives your child a head start.
 ‘In childhood, we’re much more attuned to different sounds, which means young learners are more able to mimic native speakers’ pronunciation,’ Bernardette explains.
 ‘They are also less inhibited than older children and are able to imitate and experiment with sounds without feeling embarrassed.
 They can make rapid progress, which could help them develop a lifelong love of languages.’